victordetoni/splaytree/README.md

  Example code in C that include new items in the memory and remove expired items.

- The main goal of this code is to measure how many entries per second is included and doesn't fill the all memory available (memory recommended: 4GB RAM)
+ The main goal of this code is to measure how many entries per second is included and doesn't fill the available memory (memory recommended: 4GB RAM)

 Compile and run
 -----------